 We will not require card access on audition days, as we know the occasional score emergency happens.

 The Warren D. Allen Music Library Seminar Room (HMU 090M) is available for use as group study space (availability changes each semester depending on class schedule).
 Groups may sign up for one or two consecutive half-hour slots at the circulation desk.
-Each member of the group is required to read through the policies and procedures, and print their name on the group registration form.
+Each member of the group is required to read through the policies and procedures.
+One group member is responsible for making the reservation and for checking out the Seminar Room key for the duration of the reservation.

 - This room is available to groups of 3-10 students with preference given to students of the College of Music.